gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 At the same time though, if your jobs don't require very specific configurations (e.g. permissions, aws market type), sensible default options have been provided so to simplify the
 Task Definition where possible.

-Let's start to dig into the different sections of the json template.
+Let's dig into the different sections of the json template.

 ```json
 "emr_cluster":{